Mossy1022/RepoTest/README.md

 # Setup

 This library opens the cloud portal for universal registration among apps.
-To use, this module must be placed within the parent container of the application.
+To use, this module must be placed within the parent component of the application.

 The module has 3 states the parent app should listen for and respond to appropriately: